-Most deer farms require some type of motorized equipment, such as tractors and side by sides.
-Farm equipment needed depends on the size of your farm.
-A small farm can function with just a four wheeler and lawn mower, while a larger farm may require more significant equipment such as tractors and brush hogs.
+Most deer farms benefit from a motorized vehicle such as a tractor or side-by-side.
+Necessary equipment will depend on the size of your farm.
+A small farm can function with just a four wheeler and lawn mower, while a larger farm may require more significant equipment like tractors and brush hogs.

-Medications and remote delivery systems- It is recommended to purchase a dart gun to be able to administer medications and tranquilizers when necessary.
-Dart gun packages including darts start around $600.
-Medication will depend on the size and healthiness of herd.
-Single dose medications can be prescribed from a veterinarian to minimize cost.
+Medications and Remote Delivery Systems: We highly recommend that a new deer farmer purchase a dart gun (Remote Delivery Device (RDD) Projector) to administer medications and tranquilizers when necessary.
+Projector packages can start at $600.
+Medication needed will depend on the size and healthiness of the herd.
+Medications can sometimes be prescribed from a veterinarian in single doses to minimize cost.

 Whitetail deer in Michigan deer farms are considered livestock.
 Accordingly, the Michigan Department of Agriculture (MDA) and Department of Natural Resources (DNR) work together to regulate deer farming within the state lines.
 The MDA works closely with farmers to monitor specific animal movements within the state and the DNR enforces the rules and regulations of deer farming.

 Deer farms exist on all types of land and are allowed in the whole state of Michigan.
 However, breeding operations generally perform best on dry land.
 Keeping farms distanced from public roads can be helpful for privacy and deer calmness but it is not required.
+Deer farm pens should be easily accessible by you for treatment and supervision.
 Deer can usually adapt to the habitat they are placed in.

 The amount of land needed depends strictly on your goals.
 There are deer farms that range from a half-acre to hundreds of acres.
 Many people start small but maintain acreage for the possibility to expand in the future.
 Generally, farmers try to limit population size to 4 deer per acre to allow forage to grow and to limit bacteria buildup in pens.